-For five years, a University of California researcher has been replaying hundreds of hours of audio cassettes that, he says, yield deeper - and more complex - insights into the intellectual development of Osama bin Laden.
+For five years, a University of California, Davis, researcher has been replaying hundreds of hours of audiocassettes that, he says, yield deeper - and more complex - insights into the intellectual development of Osama bin Laden.

-A collection of 1,500 audio cassettes was carted away from bin Laden's compound in Kandahar, Afghanistan, in 2001 and provides a glimpse into bin Laden's rise leading up to the September 11, 2001, terrorist attacks.
+A collection of 1,500 audiocassettes was carted away from bin Laden's compound in Kandahar, Afghanistan, in 2001 and provides a glimpse into bin Laden's rise leading up to the Sept.
+11, 2001, terrorist attacks.

-Certainly, few would dare humanise the man the United States calls its most wanted, who seven years after the country's deadliest terrorist attacks is still being sought dead or alive.
+Certainly, few would dare humanize the man the United States calls its most wanted, who seven years after the country's deadliest terrorist attacks is still being sought dead or alive.

-Seven years after the attacks, the most brazen ever carried out anywhere in the world, bin Laden still looms large on the American psyche, its politics and public life.
+On the seventh anniversary of the attacks, the most brazen ever carried out anywhere in the world, bin Laden still looms large on the American psyche, its politics and public life.

-Nearly 3,000 people died in attacks when four hijacked US jetliners crashed into New York's World Trade Centre, the Pentagon and into a rural field in Pennsylvania.
+Nearly 3,000 people died in attacks when four hijacked U.S. jetliners crashed into New York's World Trade Center, the Pentagon and into a rural field in Pennsylvania.

-In the years since, the Osama bin Laden who Americans have come to know and demonise has arrived in video dispatches - monologues excoriating the United States and filled with promises of further violence on American soil.
+In the years since the 2001 terrorist attacks, the Osama bin Laden who Americans have come to know and demonize has arrived in video dispatches - monologues excoriating the United States and filled with promises of further violence on American soil.